qpzm7903/hibernate-id-type/.ai/prd.md

   - Add database migration scripts for type handling
   - Implement automated tests for type mapping verification

+- Story 5: Fastjson Integration
+  Status: 'To Do'
+  Requirements:
+  - Add Fastjson dependency to the project
+  - Implement Fastjson serializer for the `Identifier` class
+  - Implement Fastjson deserializer for the `Identifier` class
+  - Register custom serializer/deserializer with Fastjson
+  - Create comprehensive unit tests for Fastjson serialization/deserialization
+  - Ensure compatibility with both Jackson and Fastjson
+  - Verify proper handling of Long and String ID types with Fastjson
+  - Maintain consistent string representation across all serializers

 ## Technology Stack

 | Technology | Description |